darcanj0/k8s/README.md

 # k8s

 A Kubernetes app.
-Built while I was taking a k8s course in Alura.
+Built while I was taking a series of k8s courses in Alura.

-The goal of this project is to dive in core concepts, such as **Pods, Services and Config Maps**
+The goal of this project is to dive in core concepts, such as

+- Pods
+- Services
+- Config Maps
+- Replica Sets
+- Deployments

 ## Minimum Requirements